 Caitlin, if you’re listening–thank you so much for your kind words.
 More than anything, I want women to make personal style choices, and realize there’s no right or wrong–there’s simply best for you, so you have no idea how happy it makes me to hear that that’s coming through for you and helping you on your style journey.

 Ladies, if you’re loving the podcast, and its helping you, I would appreciate it so much if you would subscribe and review the Everyday Style School.
 Those 5 starts make my day, but more than that, they help other women find our show.
 I’d love every woman to feel great about the way she looks, and with your help, we can do that, so thank you.

 Ok, let’s talk about your 3 wardrobe resources.
 Time, money, and closet space.

 Last year, I shared the principle of easy, cheap, and good.
 This says that in any undertaking whether it’s planning a birthday party or building your wardrobe, you have to choose two of the three, you can’t have them all.
 For example, your wardrobe can be cheap and easy, but it probably won’t be good.
 It can be cheap and good, but you’ll have to put more effort into it–it won’t be easy.
 And finally, it can be good, and it can be easy, but it won’t be cheap.
 You can only have 2 of the three.

 Your wardrobe resources are different.
 We all have all three all the time.
-You don’t have to pick two, and forget about the third.
+You don’t have to pick two and forget about the third.
 With that said, there isn’t always balance and harmony between them.
 Some of us have more money than time.
 Some might have tons of closet space, but no money with which to fill the closet space.
 Your situation will change over time–I used to have tons of closet space, and now that I don’t, I have to be more mindful of it.
-So the important things to use your resources smartly all the time.
+So the important thing is to use your resources smartly all the time.
 What I want you to notice is how they work together, and how when you waste one resource, you often waste all three.

 Let’s start with Money.